IRS-1C/1D (Indian Remote Sensing Satellites-1C/1D)

 • The IRS-1C mission is “still operational” as of 2007.
 However, for the last couple of years, the operations team had to devise and operationalize new/innovative procedures to maintain the attitude and continue the payload service due to power constraints and a decreasing local time.

 • In the second half of this decade, performance degradations were observed, in orbit control and electro-mechanical systems.
-With constraints imposed by these systems, payload operation service was continued beyond a decade and till now.
+With constraints imposed by these systems, payload operation service was continued for a decade till now.

-• After five years of on-orbit operations, the RCS (Reaction Control Subsystem) could not support inclination correction maneuvers anymore (depletion of fuel, mission design life of 3 years) resulting in local time drift.
-This caused gradual reduction in power generation and Sun to be out of field of view of yaw sun sensor.
+• After five years of on-orbit operations, the RCS (Reaction Control Subsystem) could not support inclination correction manoeuvres anymore (depletion of fuel, mission design life of 3 years) resulting in local time drift.
+This caused a gradual reduction in power generation and Sun to be out of the field of view of the yaw sun sensor.
 The power system was built to support payload operations in every orbit for a duration of 16 minutes.

 The IRS-1D mission is also operational as of 2007.